evergreensteve/GoHighLevel-MCP/README.md

-**Instead of trying to tackle this ---- use our hosted version --- GHL Agent Framework, One Click to Sign in!**
+**Instead of trying to tackle this ---- use our hosted version --- GHL Agent Framework, One Click to Sign in!!**

 https://www.strategixagents.com/